alexandrezlima/documentations/docs/lockon.md

     ??? tip "Tip: how do I find sockets in a skeletal mesh?"
         You can find sockets by opening the skeleton of the skeletal mesh.
 You can copy the bone name of the skeleton you want to lock-on and use it as the socket name.

 Notice that you can add more than one component, and for each component you can add multiple sockets.
-Thais means you can have targets with multiple lock-on points.
+This means you can have targets with multiple lock-on points.

 ??? tip "Tip: how to inform the system that a target is not a target anymore?"
     If you destroy the target (for example, an enemy's death, where its death event has a "destroy actor" at the end), nothing needs to be done.
 The component will be destroyed with the actor.